Icinga/icinga2/doc/6-distributed-monitoring.md

     --cert /etc/icinga2/pki/icinga2-client1.localdomain.crt

 Request the master certificate from the master host (`icinga2-master1.localdomain`) and store it as `trusted-master.crt`.
-Review it and continue:
+Review it and continue.

 Pass the following details to the `pki save-cert` CLI command: